ICST Ambi Motion Markers

 1. Add the scripts to REAPER

-Set the Python executable path in the GUI (Python field):
+Then set the Python executable path in the GUI (Python field).
+To find the correct path, run which python3 in a terminal:

 /Users/yourname/.pyenv/versions/3.11.8/bin/python3